LewisYoul/MakersBnB/README.md

 ## <a name="task">Task</a>

 This week was our first opportunity since beginning Makers Academy to create a project as part of a group.
 We were tasked with implementing our own version of the popular travel site AirBnB.
 This brought with it a number of new challenges that we were excited to explore!
+It afforded us a chance to use Agile methodologies and XP values to enhance the development of our project.

 User stories: